 What does a red light camera look like?

-Do red light cameras reduce collisions and red light running at intersections where they are used?
+Do red light cameras reduce red light running at intersections where they are used?

 Can the cameras be used to enforce other violations, such as not wearing a seat belt, texting while driving or speeding?

 No. Maryland law prohibits the use of red light cameras for any other purpose other than enforcing red light camera violations.

 If I come to a stop after the white line, will I be issued a citation?

 If a vehicle crosses completely over the white stop line while facing a red signal, a violation has occurred and a citation may be issued.
 However, if the driver only partially crosses the stop line before coming to a stop, Howard County Police will not issue a citation.

 If I am in the intersection when the light turns red, will I be issued a citation?

 No. If your vehicle has crossed the white stop line and entered the intersection while the light is amber (yellow) and then the light turns red while the vehicle is still in the intersection, a citation will not be issued.

 Will I be issued a citation for not coming to a stop before making a right turn on red?